 ➺ Opened May 1, 1929.
 Faced with red brick, trimmed with limestone and terra cotta.
 It once had a spire, removed in the 1940s for reasons unknown.

 ➺ 459 apartments, arranged over 32 stories.
-The tallest building in Tudor City (and the tallest apartment building in Manhattan when it first opened in 1929).
+The tallest building in Tudor City (and the tallest apartment building in Manhattan when it first opened).
 Most units are studios, with some one- and two-bedroom apartments on the upper floors.

 ➺ Opened as an Apartment Hotel (efficiency apartments offering hotel amenities like room service from the on-premises restaurant, plus maid and laundry services, for an additional fee).
 The original onsite restaurant was converted to a club room around 1942.